adeshgg/PathFindingVisualizer/README.md

 # PathFindingVisualizer  ／/ ┊ \＼
-> A C++ SFML based visualizer to get the intuition behind graph algorithms.
+> A C++ SFML based pathfinding visualizer to get the intuition behind graph algorithms.

 ### What it does?
 Given a source location , a destination location finds the shortest path to it taking into consideration the blocked paths and visually presents it using 2 different graph algoriths viz dijkstra and A-star (A*) algorithms, and once the program is executes it provides the number of nodes visited by each to the algorithm to reach to the solution.